manuerwin/joplin-plugin-attache/README.md

 ## Automated use

-By enabling the `Run on start and after sync` option, Replace Resources will be run on Joplin start and following synchronisation for you.
+By enabling the `Run on start and after sync` option, Attaché will be run on Joplin start and following synchronisation for you.

 Move your source files into the files path, matching the settings entry.